xuefeicao/scdn/README.md

 # Estimating high dimensional ODE models from convoluted observations with an application to fMRI
 scdn is a Python-based package implementing sparse causal dynamic network analysis for convolution model, particular for Functional magnetic resonance imaging (fMRI) in our paper.
-It aims to provide a sparse dynamic network estimation not only for fMRI data but for other possible data that can well represented by convolution model.
-The introduciton and explaination of parameters and ODE models can be found in [(1)].
+It aims to provide a sparse dynamic network estimation not only for fMRI data but for other possible data that can be represented by convolution model.
+The introduction and explanation of parameters and ODE models can be found in [(1)].
 For more details of convolution model, see [(2)]

 ## Getting Started

-Example provided in the repo has been tested in Mac os and Linux environment.
+The examples provided in the repo have been tested in Mac os and Linux environment.
 This package supports both Python 2.7 and Python 3.6.

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up running on your local machine for development and testing purposes.

 This package is also published in pypi.
 For a quick installation, try